www.metalog.org/files/thomas.html

 World (10/16/21/24/27/28/51/56/80/110/111): Greek ΚΟΣΜΟΣ (arrangement, order, system); originally the pre-Socratic philosopher Pythagoras had used this term to designate the entire natural universe, as in ‘cosmos’; but in the Gospel koinê (later common Greek) it had also come to signify the conventionality or artificiality of the human social system, as in ‘cosmetic’; see Lk 2:1/4:5-6/12:30-31; in the OT, the Universe ws designated ‘the heavens and the earth’, as in Gen 1:1.

-Yeshua (Prologue et passim): Aramaic (w#y (Yeshúa) = Hebrew (w#why (Yehóshua); from (#y-hwhy (YHWH ysha: He-Is Savior); Josh 1:1, Ezra 5:2 (Aramaic), Mt 1:21, Ph 20a; this name could not be accurately transcribed in Greek, which lacks the SH sound; in the Greek and Coptic uncial manuscripts it was generally abbreviated is or ihs; see also the second commandment as written on tablets of the Decalogue (image1, image2): hyhy, ‘He Is’ (qal imperfect 3rd person masculine singular of hyh,to be).
+Yeshua (Prologue et passim): Aramaic (w#y (Yeshúa) = Hebrew (w#why (Yehóshua); from (#y-hwhy (YHWH ysha: He-Is Savior); Josh 1:1, Ezra 5:2 (Aramaic), Mt 1:21, Ph 20a; this name could not be accurately transcribed in Greek, which lacks the SH sound; in the Greek and Coptic uncial manuscripts it was generally abbreviated is or ihs; see also the second commandment as written on tablets of the Decalogue (image1, image2): hyhy, ‘He Is’ (qal imperfect 3rd person masculine singular of hyh, ‘to be’).

 Yoga (90): Coptic na6b (yoke, C726); here, as in the canonical Gospels, meaning one's spiritual discipline (the cognate Sanskrit term ‘yoga’ conveys this sense quite well); see Ph 79.